-Any large costs should be further detailed with a breakdown of constituent parts or a timescale profile of the costs.
+Any large costs should be further detailed.
 Meetings to share best practice, training events and events to disseminate research findings must be run at the lowest possible cost with minimal catering.
 ‘Conferences’ which are described as such are not eligible for funding.

 Indirect costs will be charged in proportion to the amount of research staff effort requested on the award.

 - Finance, personnel, public relations and departmental services